-All funds raised by Disability Law Queensland are used to support the work of Mamre Association in building rich, meaningful and inclusive lives for people with disability and their families.
+Disability advocacy service that aims to build rich, meaningful and inclusive lives for people with disabilities and their families.

 Xannel is studying a Bachelor of Laws and a Bachelor of Arts (majoring in Philosophy and Economics) at The University of Queensland and works for DLQ as one its law clerks.
 He aspires to become a legal practitioner himself one day and to use his degree to make a positive impact in society.
 Xannel currently volunteers for a St. Vincent de Paul Society conference where he visits and assists some of the most needy and vulnerable people in his local community.
 He is also into sports and has the position of sports officer with his university’s law society, which is a role where he organises sporting activities for fellow students.